 Contrary to popular belief, Gen Z hasn't 100% abandoned the physical world for their smartphone screens.
 When it comes to branded experiences, they expect to move seamlessly across digital AND physical.
 And brands that cater to this are reaping the rewards.

-We can’t teach you 99 tech tricks to turbocharge your day or how to open a banana like a monkey…but we CAN provide you with some of the secrets to capturing the minds, hearts and (digital) wallets of Gen Z, the generation marketers can no longer afford to ignore.
+We can’t teach you 99 tech tricks to turbocharge your day or how to open a banana like a monkey…but we CAN provide you with some of the secrets to capturing the hearts, minds and (digital) wallets of Gen Z -- the generation marketers can no longer afford to ignore.

-Considering Gen Z is the first generation to be raised with the iPhone, Netflix and Snapchat, one might imagine that the secret to solving your generational marketing woes is the screen.
+Considering Gen Z is the first generation to grow up with the iPhone, Netflix and Snapchat, one might imagine that the secret to solving your generational marketing woes is the screen.
 But… Not so fast.
 Press pause and stay awhile.